zeroluck/docs/sources/admin-guide/installation/centos.md

 It will take around 10 minutes to complete the installation on a VM that has 2GB of memory and 2 CPU units.

 * We've included a complete chroot environment for this server.
-So, before moving for the configuration, we have to login to chroot.
+So, before moving for the configuration, we have to login to chroot with the following command:
-* Login to chroot environment with:

     `chroot /home/my-package/chroot/gluu/ su - root`